j-r-jones/optsearch/README.md

 Expect many bugs.

 ## Known bugs
-* It is impossible to check if we have enough memory to read in a given config, so you could run out.
+* It is difficult to check if we have enough memory to read in a given config, so you could run out.
 * If you include a YAML file inside itself or otherwise have circular includes, these cannot currently be detected and you will have a program